₹99,000

 Day 13: Panarthu – Bir (Normal downward gradient of 28 km trek)

-Panarthu - Bir 28Km a long section, mostly downwards; the path is well defined for 16Km as far as Rajgundha, from where a local bus can be taken to Beed.
-The trail from Panarthu follows the left side of the glaciated valley and the glacier continue down for several Km.
-A comfortable walk in the narrow valley leads to Palachak in 8Km; forest rest house and an eating shop.
-Uhl river originates from the glacier above Palachak.
-Cross the river immediately after this place, then the trail climbs to a ridge above the West side of the river to reach in 8Km Rajgundha (2625m), a sizeable village.
-From here either take the bus or walk the last 14Km of track down to Beed.
-Beed Is also known as Beed Khas and famous for paragliding.
-So night stay will be provided at Bir in camp.
+The Panarthu-Bir trek is a 28km long section, mostly descending in elevation.
+The path is well-defined for the first 16km, leading to Rajgundha, where a local bus can be taken to Beed.
+The trail from Panarthu follows the left side of the glaciated valley, with the glacier extending down for several kilometers.
+A pleasant walk through the narrow valley will bring you to Palachak in 8km, where you will find a forest rest house and an eating shop.
+The Uhl river originates from the glacier above Palachak.
+After crossing the river, the trail ascends to a ridge on the west side of the river, eventually reaching Rajgundha (2625m) in 8km, a sizable village.
+From here, you can either take the bus or continue walking the final 14km down to Beed.
+Beed, also known as Beed Khas, is famous for paragliding.
+Accommodations for the night will be provided at a camp in Bir.

 Day 14: Bir – Dharamshala 2 Hours Drive